Generating faster algorithms for d-Path Vertex Cover: Introduction

+One can improve upon this trivial algorithm by looking at $F'$ together with its surroundings.
+Working with this larger graph $F''$ often allows for more efficient branching as now multiple \emph{overlapping} occurences of graphs from $\mathcal{F}$ may appear in $F''$ instead of just one.
+Our framework and that of Gramm et al.~\cite{GrammGHN04} rely upon this observation, as they iteratively take larger and larger graphs into consideration---similarly to what a human would do, but on a much larger scale.

-The fundamental novelty of our framework in comparison to that of Gramm et al.~\cite{GrammGHN04} is that we track which vertices of the subgraph under consideration can still have neighbors outside the subgraph and which do not.
-Using this additional information, we can then eliminate some of the branches of the constructed branching rule, improving its branching factor.
+The fundamental novelty of our framework in comparison to that of Gramm et al.~\cite{GrammGHN04} is that we are able to identify which vertices of the graph $F''$ under consideration can still have outside neighbors and which do not.
+We call the latter ``red''.
+This way we are able to say that if you find an occurrence of $F''$ in the input graph, you can be sure that the red vertices do not have neighbors in the input graph apart from those that are in $F''$.

+This additional information allows us to eliminate some branches of the constructed branching rules, rapidly improving their efficiency.
+It also reduces the number of graphs we need to consider and also allows us to design better reduction rules to aid our framework.

+We apply the general framework to the problem of \textsc{$d$-Path Vertex Cover ($d$-PVC)}.
+The problem lies in determining a~subset~$S$ of vertices of a~given graph $G=(V,E)$ of at most a given size $k$ such that $G \setminus S$ does not contain a~path on~$d$ vertices (even not a non-induced one).
+It was first introduced by Brešar et al.~\cite{BresarKKS11}, but its NP-completeness for any $d \ge 2$ follows already from the above-mentioned meta-theorem of Lewis and Yannakakis~\cite{LewisY80}.
+The \textsc{2-PVC} problem corresponds to the well known \textsc{Vertex Cover} problem and the \textsc{3-PVC} problem is also known as \textsc{Maximum Dissociation Set} or \textsc{Bounded Degree-One Deletion}.
+The \textsc{$d$-PVC} problem is motivated by the field of designing secure wireless communication protocols~\cite{Novotny10} or route planning and speeding up shortest path queries~\cite{FunkeNS16}.

+As mentioned above, \textsc{$d$-PVC} is directly solvable by a~trivial FPT algorithm that runs in $\ostar(d^k)$ time.
+However, since \textsc{$d$-PVC} is a special case of \textsc{$d$-Hitting Set}, it follows from the results of Fomin et al.~\cite{FominGKLS10} that for any $d\ge4$ we have an algorithm solving \textsc{$d$-PVC} in $\ostar((d - 0.9245)^{k})$ time.
+For $d \ge 6$ algorithms with even better running times are presented in the work of Fernau~\cite{Fernau10}.

+In order to find more efficient solutions, the problem has been extensively studied in a~setting where~$d$ is a~small constant.
+This is in particular the case for the \textsc{2-PVC} (\textsc{Vertex Cover}) problem~\cite{BalasubramanianFR98,BussG93,ChandranG05,ChenKJ01,ChenLJ00,DowneyF92,NiedermeierR99,NiedermeierR03}, where the algorithm of Chen, Kanj, and Xia~\cite{ChenKX10} for a long time held the best known running time of $\ostar(1.2738^k)$, but recently Harris and Narayanaswamy~\cite{HarrNaraFastVC} claimed the running time of $\ostar(1.25288^k)$.
+For \textsc{3-PVC}, Tu~\cite{Tu15} used iterative compression to achieve a~running time of $\ostar(2^k)$.
+This was later improved by Katrenič~\cite{Katrenic16} to $\ostar(1.8127^k)$, by Xiao and Kou~\cite{XiaoK17} to $\ostar(1.7485^k)$ by using a~branch-and-reduce approach and finally by Tsur~\cite{Tsur19a} to $\ostar(1.713^k)$.
+For the \textsc{4-PVC} problem, Tu and Jin~\cite{TuJ16} again used iterative compression and achieved a~running time of $\ostar(3^k)$ and Tsur~\cite{Tsur21-4PVC} gave the current best algorithm that runs in $\ostar(2.619^k)$ time.
+The authors of this paper developed an $\ostar(4^k)$ algorithm for \textsc{$5$-PVC}~\cite{CervenyS19}.
+For $d=5$, $6$, and $7$ Tsur~\cite{Tsur23} discovered algorithms for $d$-PVC with running times $\ostar(3.945^k)$, $\ostar(4.947^k)$, and $\ostar(5.951^k)$, respectively.